deeptools/deepTools/docs/content/help_faq_galaxy.rst

      <img src="https://raw.github.com/fidelram/deepTools/master/examples/GalHow_wf01.png" Title="Finding published workflows" />
 </a>

-A green box should appear, there you select "start using this workflow" which should lead you to your own workflow menu (that you can always access via the top menu "Workflow").
+A green box should appear, there you select "start using this workflow", which should lead you to your own workflow menu (that you can always access via the top menu "Workflow").
 Here, you should now see a workflow labeled "imported: ....".
 If you want to use the workflow right away, click on the triangle and select "Run".
 The workflow should now be available within the Galaxy main data frame and should be waiting for your input.

 <a href="https://raw.github.com/fidelram/deepTools/master/examples/GalHow_wf02.png" target="_blank">
      <img src="https://raw.github.com/fidelram/deepTools/master/examples/GalHow_wf02.png" Title="Finding published workflows" />